SoBet Aligns Bettors With Sports Experts

 A West Point graduate, Lycan was a fire support officer in the Army’s 75th Ranger Regiment.
 At one time, he was stationed at Fort Campbell, the 101st Airborne Division’s home at the Kentucky-Tennessee border.

-Fort Campbell is only about an hour from Nashville, a central Tennessee city known as a music industry hub, but also for its growing tech industry.
+Fort Campbell is only about an hour from Nashville, a central Tennessee city known as a music industry hub and for its growing tech industry.

-The state capital also is home to two major sports teams, the NFL’s Tennessee Titans and NHL’s Nashville Predators.
+The state capital is also home to two major sports teams, the NFL’s Tennessee Titans and the NHL’s Nashville Predators.
 Memphis has the Grizzlies in the NBA.

 The nationally prominent Southeastern Conference also has two universities in the state, the Tennessee Volunteers in Knoxville and Vanderbilt Commodores in Nashville, competing in collegiate athletics.